Meuss/minesweeper/README.md

 # Bugs TODO

-- Floodfill function still buggy
-- Correct the amount of mines
+- Correct the amount of mines left!
 - Give possibility of setting mines / grid size at start.
+- Restart button
+- Victory animation or something

 ## Usage